Thank you for joining me today!

 You will also see links below with special offers at certain related businesses.
-Some of those businesses pay me a small commission if you happen to buy their product after clicking on their link.
+Some of those businesses (mostly the big, national brands, not the smaller local stores) pay me a small commission if you happen to buy their product after clicking on their link.
 I only list websites I know and trust.

 The presentation was in four parts.
 You can click on these links to skip to the part you want to review.

-Lastly, if you'd like to sign up to receive my newsletter, just click on the subscribe button below.
+Lastly, if you'd like to sign up to receive my newsletter, just subscribe here.